|Function||Alters the coordinates of a texture, allowing you to move, scale and rotate textures applied to an object|

 |Nearest C4D equivalent||Texture tag or switch to Texture mode and adjust texture|

-This large node is intended for use with bitmaps and procedural textures.
-You can use it to move a texture (e.g. when placing a decal), scale it, or rotate it.
+This node is intended for use with bitmaps and procedural textures.
+You can use it to transform a vector - for example, to move a texture (e.g. when placing a decal), scale it, or rotate it.
 In Cinema you would get the equivalent by using the move, scale and rotate tools in texture mode, or if all you need is to offset and/or scale a texture, by using the texture tag.

 Although not present in Cycles itself, we have added another node - the Texture Tag node - which is for many purposes more convenient than this node.
 But if you need precise adjustments, this node is extremely useful.